-Automatically enroll iOS devices with Apple's Device Enrollment Program
+Automatically enroll iOS/iPadOS devices by using Apple's Automated Device Enrollment

-You can set up Intune to enroll iOS devices purchased through Apple's Device Enrollment Program (DEP).
-DEP lets you enroll large numbers of devices without ever touching them.
-Devices like iPhones and iPads can be shipped directly to users.
-When the user turns on the device, Setup Assistant runs with preconfigured settings and the device enrolls into management.
+You can set up Intune to enroll iOS/iPadOS devices purchased through Apple's Automated Device Enrollment (ADE).
+Automated Device Enrollment lets you enroll large numbers of devices without ever touching them.
+Devices like iPhones, iPads, and MacBooks can be shipped directly to users.
+When a user turns on the device, Setup Assistant, which includes the typical out-of-box-experience for Apple products, runs with preconfigured settings and the device enrolls into management.

-To enable DEP enrollment, you use both the Intune and Apple DEP portals.
-A list of serial numbers or a purchase order number is required so you can assign devices to Intune for management.
-You create DEP enrollment profiles containing settings that applied to devices during enrollment.
-Note that DEP enrollment cannot be used with a device enrollment manager account.
+To enable ADE, you use the Intune portal and either the Apple Business Manager (ABM) portal or the Apple School Manager (ASM) portal.
+In either Apple portal, you need a list of serial numbers or a purchase order so you can assign devices to Intune for management.
+You create ADE enrollment profiles in Intune.
+These profiles contain settings that are applied to devices during enrollment.
+ADE can't be used with a Device Enrollment Manager account.

-DEP enrollments aren't compatible with the app store version of the Company Portal app.
-You can give users access to the Company Portal app on a DEP device.
-To give them access, push the app to the device using Install Company Portal with VPP (Volume Purchase Program) in the DEP profile.
-For more information, see Automatically enroll iOS devices with Apple's Device Enrollment Program.
+To enable modern authentication during enrollment, push the app to the device by using Install Company Portal with VPP (Volume Purchase Program) in the ADE profile.
+For more information, see Automatically enroll iOS/iPadOS devices with Apple's ADE.

 What is supervised mode?